-Prior to the beginning of the school year and during the school year, ACES will hold orientation and informational meetings for parents of newly enrolling Transitional Kindergarten and Kindergarten students.
-The purpose of these orientation meetings is to provide parents with information that will assist them in making meaningful decisions about our dual language instructional program for their children, with translation/interpretation services provided as needed.
+Prior to the beginning of the school year, TAS will hold orientation meetings for parents of newly enrolling Transition Kindergarten students.
+The purpose of this orientation meeting is to provide parents with information that will assist them in making meaningful decisions about instructional program placement for their children, with translation/interpretation services provided as needed.
+The orientation meeting will be held at different times of the day in order to accommodate parents' various work schedules.
 These meetings are to provide families an opportunity to receive information that describes the instructional program, the minimum progress expectations benchmarks, and the curricular materials used.
-ACES will ensure that parents of Transitional Kindergarten transfer students and newcomers who were not able to attend the Kindergarten orientation receive comparable information.
+TAS will ensure that parents of transitional kindergarten transfer students and newcomers who were not able to attend the orientation receive comparable information.